A Perspective on Time towards Wireless 6G: Putting the Prior Art within the Statistical Framework

 \subsection{Age of Information}

-The research on \gls{aoi} has developed significantly in the past decade~\cite{kosta2017age} and refers, in its original form, to the timing metric that describes the \emph{age} of the most recently received packet at the destination.
-Specifically, consider a sequence a packets generated by the source at times $\tau_1,\tau_2,\ldots$, and received by the destination at $\tau_1',\tau_2',\ldots$, and denote the generation time of the most recent packet by
+Research on \gls{aoi} has seen a remarkable development over the past decade~\cite{kosta2017age}.
+In its original form, \gls{aoi} refers to the timing metric that describes the \emph{age} of the most recently received packet at the destination.
+Specifically, consider a sequence a packets generated by the source at times $\tau_1,\tau_2,\ldots$, and received by the destination at $\tau_1',\tau_2',\ldots$, respectively, and denote the generation time of the most recent packet by

 The \gls{aoi} at time $t$, usually denoted $\Delta(t)$, is then defined as

 Since packet generation times and transmission latency are usually random, $\Delta(t)$ is a random process with sample paths that increase linearly between packet receptions, leading to the characteristic sawtooth pattern often associated with \gls{aoi}.